Fatigued Driving Tips: 6 Signs You Might Be Too Tired to Drive

 It’s safe to say that the vast majority of drivers would never attempt to operate a vehicle after drinking alcohol or taking certain kinds of medication.
-These same drivers, however, think nothing of fatigued driving—getting behind the wheel (or hopping on their motorcycle) when they’re tired.
+These same drivers, however, think nothing of fatigued driving – getting behind the wheel (or hopping on their motorcycle) when they’re tired.
 In their minds, a yawn is not the same as a shot or a pint.

 In reality, more than one-third of drivers have engaged in fatigued driving and fallen asleep at the wheel.
 Some of them are lucky enough to snap back awake in time to avoid a wreck.
 Some keep driving, seemingly functional while their conscious minds have checked out, only to blink and wonder how they missed their turn 20 miles ago.
-Too many cause an accident, hurting themselves and, often, someone else.
+Too many cause a serious accident, hurting themselves and, often, someone else.

-Signs You Could Be Too Tired to Drive
+Fatigued Driving Tips: Signs You Could Be Too Tired to Drive

 1. You didn’t get enough sleep the night before.
 Combine a restless night with a long day at work, and it’s safe to say you shouldn’t embark on a long, monotonous trip, even if you think you’re stoked on caffeine.